This post was first written in 2015 and updated in 2018.

 Once you have seen enough of this majestic landscape it is time to drive back into Djibouti for one last evening.
 You may choose to relax at the hotel or you head into town for some Ethiopian food or some more Yemeni fish.

 Day 4: Moucha Island

 Djibouti is a tiny country with a relatively large coast and a few offshore islands.
 Diving is possible and you can see whale sharks during the season.
-Moucha Island is an easy day trip from the capital city.
-Only a 30min ride on relatively calm waters, this coral islands on the Gulf of Tadjoura provide a relatively quiet beach with limited facilities, people and plenty of turquoise water.
-There are officially only 20 inhabitants but locals are known to come visit in the summer months.
+But there are also a few islands, the most popular of which is Moucha Island, an easy day trip from the capital city.

-Getting out and back into the port is a complex and interesting affair.
+Getting out and back into the port to get to Moucha Island is a complex and interesting affair.
 Your boat captain will have to report to the port authorities to be granted permission to leave and return and if there are any army boats anchored at port, you will be escorted by armed motorboats from the country.

 At the port do not miss the opportunity to take a look at the fishermen boats that line the shore.
 It is said that the Somali pirates that make the international news are nothing more than the fishermen from Somalia, just like these ones, armed with sophisticated weapons.

 Chances are your flight will be in the early afternoon so as soon as you are back from Moucha it will be time to pack and go.

 If you had longer time I would encourage you to visit the forests in the north and the various other beaches around the city.
 A week would give enough time for the entire country given that it is not a very large expanse.

 How to get there – Airlines flying to Djibouti